opendatahub-io-contrib/genai-llm-rag-pattern/docs/developers.md

 ## Documentation continuous integration checks

-As part of the GitHub actions CICD projects there are a number of checks which inspect markdown documents.
+As part of the GitHub actions CICD projects there are a number of checks which inspect Markdown documents.

 Validation can fail for a number of reasons:

 1. Spelling mistakes including use of colloquial terms e.g. `repo` versus `repository` by the `superlinter`
 1. Markdown document structure, enforced by the `pre-commit` and by the `superlinter`
-1. Unlinked or dead links in the documentatuon website.
+1. Unlinked or dead links in the documentation site.

 ### Dealing with unexpected spelling 'mistakes'